 Please note that the application process varies somewhat for singers, pianists and directors.

-All applications must be submitted online (electronic applications only) at yaptracker.com and deadlines are listed, varying by audition location.
+All applications must be submitted online (electronic applications only) at yaptracker.com (beginning 15 September 2017) and deadlines are listed, varying by audition location.

 Applications for PFO's 2018 summer season and The Mildred Miller International Voice Competition are separate (and both are available through YAPTracker).

-YAP auditions are self-scheduled on YapTracker.
+Auditions are self-scheduled on YAPTracker.
 Recorded auditions are now being accepted!

 The application fee of $50 guarantees a live audition or interview as long as audition slots are available.
 Recorded auditions are also accepted with a $45 fee.